1917 Clean Sox

-Surviving his team’s wild rollercoaster ride through the 1916 National League season, New York Giant manager John McGraw got his team to win—and keep winning—during the new season.
+Surviving his team’s wild rollercoaster ride through the 1916 National League season, New York Giants manager John McGraw got his team to win—and keep winning—during the new season.

 Retooling his team through the severe ups and downs of the year before, McGraw felt content going into 1917 with the roster that had won him 26 straight at the end of 1916.
 As usual, his intuition paid off.

-The Giants’ bullying worked; Cobb refused to show for more exhibitions between the teams, and when the last of those games ended, Giant players fired off a wire to Cobb: “It’s safe to rejoin your ballclub now.
+The Giants’ bullying worked; Cobb refused to show up for more exhibitions between the teams, and when the last of those games ended, Giants players fired off a wire to Cobb: “It’s safe to rejoin your ballclub now.
 We’ve left.”

 McGraw himself became the object of controversy after the season had begun.
 Infuriated by a bad call that he felt had cost the Giants a victory in Cincinnati, McGraw charged at umpire Bill Byron—an umpire known for irritating players and managers by singing sarcastic rhymes about them within earshot—and slugged him in the mouth.
 The singing umpire’s lips were bloodied.